 They finally arrived in Canada later that same day.
 They stayed there for about a month living with family and catching up with some old friends.
 One of them was another Luigi from his school days who gave him a copy of their class photo.
 Dad was so happy and now I have it.
 Dad celebrated his birthday there and had such a great day and night.
 They spoilt him with love and gifts, but he deserved it.
 I sent him a card, but sadly it didn't get there in time.

 On the 1st October, they arrived in Miami, but only for a short time and then they boarded an American Airlines plane bound for Caracas, Venezuela.
 They stayed there for 3 weeks catching up with Dad's nephews and neices and a few special friends.
 One of them was his best friend Luigi who he had also gone to school with and got up to mischief with when he was a teenager.
 The smile on Dad's face said it all.
 They left there with amazing memories.

 Then on 22nd October, they arrived in Dallas Fort Worth for a short time and then off to Los Angeles where they would let themselves go.
 Mum was so happy that she stayed at the Regent Beverley Wilshire which is where 'Pretty Woman' was filmed.
 They also went off to Disneyland where they went crazy on all the rides like they were young teenagers in love.
 Mum just followed Dad as he wanted to do anything and everything.
-Maybe one day I wont be so scared of rides.
+Maybe one day I won't be so scared of rides.